yegor256/blog/_drafts/_altruism.md

 No matter what we call it, a transactional management or an inspirational leadership, team work is always about an _exchange_ of
-values: 1) team members give their time and skills, and 2) the team pays them back, either with cash, or appreciation, or a good office atmosphere.
+value: 1) team members give their time and skills, and 2) the team pays them back, either with cash, or appreciation, or a good office atmosphere.

 There are two possible extreme attitudes: 1) the _altruistic_ one, when programmers